Ahmed-Sinkeat/Notification-position/README.md

 ## ✨ Usage

-Once enabled, your notifications will neatly appear at the top left of the screen, keeping your desktop clean and organized.
+Once enabled, your notifications will elegantly appear at the top left of the screen, keeping your desktop clean and organized.
 Enjoy your new layout!

 ## 🤝 Contributing

 We welcome contributions!
-To help out, fork the repository, make your changes, and submit a pull request.
+To get involved, fork the repository, make your changes, and submit a pull request.
 We’re excited to see your ideas!

 ## 📜 License

 This project is licensed under the MIT License.
-For more details, see the [LICENSE](LICENSE) file.
+For more details, check the [LICENSE](LICENSE) file.

 ## 💬 Contact

-Have questions or feedback?
+Got questions or feedback?
 Feel free to open an issue on our [GitHub page](https://github.com/Ahmed-Sinkeat/notification-position/issues).
 We’d love to hear from you!